marcusbelcher/android-getUserMedia-test/README.md

 # README
 This repo is a simple test case for anyone to use - as is - to check JavaScript WebRTC / Camera access via getUserMedia inside a WebView in an Android application.
 The Application - as default - views another test application I have hosted on GitHub pages:(https://github.com/marcusbelcher/wasm-asm-camera-webgl-test).

+The key learnings from this is that you make sure you:
+- Have the hardware permissions inside of the AndroidManifiest.xml
+- Get runtime permission acceptance
+- Handle the Chrome WebView permissions at runtime
+- Use the WebRTC adapter.js
+- Serve any websites with HTTPS, and if inside of an iframe make sure you allow camera access.

 ## Build
 - Checkout this repo
 - Open with Android Studio 3.0.1